Lakshmi-reddy9/A-Suicide-Article/README.md

         ![Box and Whisker](https://github.com/Lakshmi-reddy9/A-Suicide-Article/blob/master/images/total_suicides_by_country.png)

+    - Summary : From the graph if we sort the data from highest to lowest order Russia tops the chart with arab countries in the second place Jamaica in the third place the other countries are ranged from 5000 to 1 suicide in the 31 years i.e. from 1985 to 2016.
+As per wikipedia the suicide rate in Russia is higher due to heavy alcohol consumption.

 - Rayaan Ahmed
     - Mapper input: One line of data that mapper will read:
         - 1 Albania	1995	male	55-74 years	9	178000	5.06	Albania1995	0.619	2,424,499,009	835	Silent